 While investors wait for those approvals to come, they can rest easy knowing that Novocure is nearing profitability in just brain cancer and mesothelioma.
 That helps to substantially lower the company's risk profile.

 Novocure's stock isn't particularly cheap right now -- shares are trading for more than 20 times sales -- but the opportunity ahead is so massive that I think it makes sense to pay a premium today to become a shareholder.

 - The $16,728 Social Security Bonus You Cannot Afford to Miss

-Brian Feroldi owns shares of Celgene.
+Brian Feroldi owns shares of Celgene and NovoCure.
 Chuck Saletta has no position in any of the stocks mentioned.
-Todd Campbell owns shares of Celgene and Pfizer.
-The Motley Fool owns shares of and recommends Celgene.
+Sean Williams owns shares of Exelixis.
+The Motley Fool owns shares of and recommends Celgene and Exelixis.
+The Motley Fool recommends Amgen.
 The Motley Fool has a disclosure policy.